Team

 Jacob Herman (PhD student): I earned my Bachelors degree in Entomology from the University of Illinois at Urbana-Champaign where I worked with Dr. Gene Robinson on various components of honey bee neuroethology and evolution.
 After this, I attained my Master’s degree from the University of Texas at Austin in Ecology, Evolution and Behavior under the supervision of Dr. Ulrich Mueller.
 My thesis focused on studying the ecology and population dynamics of Apis florea, the Dwarf Asian Honey Bee, and involved the collection of natural colonies spanning all of India.
 I have joined the Rueppell lab in hope of continuing my work on Asian Honey Bees, and better understanding the ecology and genetic architecture driving complex adaptations to stress and life history across Apis.
 I have transitioned from UNCG to the UofA.

-Chenoa Kaufman (Undergraduate student): I am an undergraduate student in the Honors Molecular, Cellular, and Developmental Biology program at the University of Alberta .
-I am passionate about human and animal genetics and am thrilled to be working in the Rueppell Lab!
-I hope to dive into lab work and learn lots about honey bees, especially about how to keep bees and how bees respond genetically to stressors in their environments.
-Outside of science, I also enjoy volunteering with the U of A Rotaract Club, spending time in the sun, and playing dodgeball!
+Chenoa Kaufman (Undergraduate student): I am a fourth-year undergraduate student in Honors Molecular, Cellular, and Developmental Biology here at the University of Alberta.
+I am always thrilled to be working in the Rueppell Lab, so I am very thankful to be funded by the NSERC-USRA for my second summer here.
+I am working on understanding Black Queen Cell Virus infections in honey bees, and I hope to develop my apiculture, molecular biology, and leadership skills this summer.
+Outside of my work, I also enjoy volunteering with the U of A Rotaract Club, spending time in the sun, and being with friends or family!

 Office: CW-468A Bio Science Building